 United Educators is currently collecting pre/post data as the program is being implemented as part of an evaluation methodology.
 Evaluation data is currently not available but United Educators plans on publishing data as more students use the program

-Since the course was recently launched int he Spring of 2017, a list of participating institutions is not yet available.
+A list of participating institutions is not yet available.

 This program is unique from others on the market because it offers an in-depth exploration into how the Title IX process works on campus.
 The course appropriately indicates when and how the Title IX structure may vary by institution.
 Still, administrations should be sure to plan to communicate any campus-specific information to students, either within customizable sections of the program or through another educational program.

 The Impressions program is free to UE members.
 Interested institutions can go to https://www.edurisksolutions.org/learning-launch/ to learn more about course implementation.

 Centers for Disease Control and Prevention (2014).
 Preventing sexual violence on college campuses: Lessons from research and practice.
 Retrieved from: https://www.notalone.gov/schools/ .

 Krebs, C., Lindquist, C., Berzofsky, M., Shook-Sa, B., & Peterson, K. (2016).
 Campus Climate Survey Validation Study Final Technical Report, Bureau of Justice Statistics Research and Development Series.
 Retrieved from: https://www.bjs.gov/content/pub/pdf/ccsvsftr.pdf